Why Off-Year Elections Are Important Too

 • A total of seventeen presidents, including Clinton, Reagan, George W. Bush, both Roosevelts, and Thomas Jefferson, served as governor of their state

-In fact, only three presidents had never held elected office before – Zachary Taylor, Ulysses S. Grant, and Dwight D. Eisenhower (all three retired generals).
+In fact, only four presidents had never held elected office before – Zachary Taylor, Ulysses S. Grant, and Dwight D. Eisenhower (all three retired generals), and more recently, Donald Trump.
 (There is an interesting list here.)

 Think seriously about the choices you make “down the ballot.”
 Those offices are important today, and those races will shape the choices your children have for President or Congress down the road.
 You might look at your county council or district attorney’s race and decide, “No national prospects there!” –and statistically speaking, you’re probably right—but remember those are the kind of men and women who end up on candidate search committees, platform committees, and nomination votes.
 Those people may not appear on the ballot later–instead, they may have a hand in who does appear.